Meet the Breton delegation at the Marine Energy Wales Conference!

 Brest ORE terminal ©FLYHD

-The Port of Brest’s ORE terminal is now one of the Atlantic coast’s major assets for floating wind power: situated at the heart of a 6 GW market, it boasts 40 hectares of industrial land connected to the sea, a dedicated 400-metre quay for heavy cargo, a berthing depth of 12 metres across a width of 100 metres, and unrestricted draught access 24 hours a day, 7 days a week.
-Its long-term investment programme InFlow tailors its infrastructure to the specific needs of floating wind project developers — a guarantee that you will have the right facilities when you need them.
+The Port of Brest’s ORE terminal is now the major asset for floating wind power on the French Atlantic area: it boasts 40 hectares of industrial land connected to the sea, a dedicated 400-metre quay for heavy loads, a berthing depth of 12 metres across a width of 100 metres, and unrestricted draught access 24 hours a day, 7 days a week.
+Its long-term investment program InFlow tailors its infrastructure to the specific needs of floating wind project developers — a guarantee that you will have the right facilities when you need them.

 Who else can you find in our delegation?